COLLINS LEADS MERRIMACK PAST NEW HAMPSHIRE, 3-2

-Junior forward Mike Collins had two goals and an assist for the Warriors
+Junior forward Mike Collins scores two goals and assist for Warriors

 NORTH ANDOVER, MA - Behind a three-point night from junior Mike Collins (Boston, Mass.), the Merrimack hockey team defeated the #4 UNH Wildcats in front of a sold out Lawler Arena on Friday night by the score of 3-2.
 With the win, the Merrimack senior class ties last year's senior class for the most wins in school history.

 The last time Merrimack defeated a top-five team was October 30, 2010 when the Warriors beat #2 Boston College by the score of 4-2 at Lawler Arena.

 Merrimack (10-9-5, 8-5-2 HEA) will travel to Manchester, NH to take on the #4 UNH Wildcats again tomorrow night at the Verizon Wireless Center.
 Puck drop is set for 5:00 p.m.
 WGAM will be hosting a Merrimack hockey pregame party from Jillian's, right across the street from the Verizon Wireless Center from 2-4 p.m.

 With the win, Merrimack is now tied with Providence for fourth place in the Hockey East standings with one game-in-hand on the Friars and two points behind Boston University for third place in the Hockey East.

 The Warriors registered the game-winning goal just seven seconds into the third period as freshman Brian Christie (West Chester, PA) won the opening draw and it ended up on the stick of Jordan Heywood (Regina, SK) who skated in over the line and found Christie in between the circles.
 Christie took the pass and unleashed a quick wrist shot over the blocker of the UNH goaltender for the winning goal.
 Heywood and Collins picked up assists on Christie's fourth goal of the season.